Benefit from audit and assurance services provided by certified public accountants.

 What is the difference between audit and assurance?

 The result of an audit is assurance.
-In other words, think of assurance as the level of confidence the auditor has in an organization’s financial statements being free of material misstatement caused by error or fraud.
+In other words, think of assurance as to the level of confidence the auditor has in an organization’s financial statements being free of material misstatement caused by error or fraud.

 What are the different types of assurance?